-Sharing some of the creative skills I have built over 20 years as an illustrator, I enjoy making video tutorials to inspire and guide you to develop yours.
+Sharing some of the creative skills I have built over two decades as an illustrator, I enjoy making tutorials to inspire and guide you to develop yours.
 Drawing and watercolor painting is a true exercise in mindfulness, and the more you learn to use easy techniques, the more you will be able to experience a mindful, creative flow.
 Sit back, relax and enjoy!

 The watercolor and drawing tutorials come with free resources to make it easy to apply what you learn.
-It may be a free line drawing that you can print out and paint, a traceable if you’re not up to doing the drawing, color palettes, reference photo, or all of the these.
-This resource library is called One Tree Art Club and it's free to become a member.
+In most cases, it's a free line drawing that you can print out.
+You can trace the line drawing, or paint or color directly on your printout.
+Some of the video tutorials come with additional color palette & reference photo.
+The resource library is called One Tree Art Club and it's free to become a member.

 Resources for the red mushroom tutorial include traceable line art, color palettes, reference photo.

 Meditation has been my lifelong friend.
-I started out very young and have kept up the twice-daily practice ever since.
+I started out as a teenager and I have kept up the twice-daily practice ever since.
 Meditation is a tool for creativity, inner peace, and spiritual awakening.
 If you desire these benefits, your best chance of success is developing a daily meditation practice.
 But most people find this very difficult to achieve.
 I wrote some blog posts about meditation but then decided I much rather focus on art...The point is- meditation is great for creativity!

-I’m a hobby photographer and use my photos spiced up in Photoshop to illustrate the meditation blog posts.
+I’m a hobby photographer.
+This photo is spiced up in Photoshop to illustrate a meditation blog post.

 I grew up in a house full of old books.
 Antique books, vintage books, contemporary books.
-Moving from Japan from Norway, I couldn’t help but drag along boxes of these old books because they are so beautiful.
-Many a Sunday has slipped away leafing through pages of amazing illustrations, typography, and ornamented designs.
+Moving from Japan from Norway, I couldn’t help but drag along boxes of this old stuff.
+Because it's so beautiful.
+Many a Sunday has slipped away leafing through pages of these amazing illustrations, typography, and ornamented designs.
 Some blog posts are about art inspiration from my treasures, but I hope to add more post about other types of art too.

 A lineup of some of my old book treasures